santhoshepam/dotnet-docs/docs/visual-basic/misc/set-not-supported-at-run-time.md

 ---
-title: "Set not supported at run time | Microsoft Docs"
+title: "Set not supported at run time | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20"

-ms.date: "2015-07-20"
-ms.prod: .net
+ms.prod: "visual-studio-dev14"
+ms.reviewer: ""
+ms.suite: ""
 ms.technology:
   - "devlang-visual-basic"
+ms.tgt_pltfrm: ""
 ms.topic: "article"
 f1_keywords:
   - "vbrID382"
 ms.assetid: cb7285d3-778f-423d-a2be-88573be8ad48
 caps.latest.revision: 8
-author: dotnet-bot
+author: "stevehoag"
-ms.author: dotnetcontent
+ms.author: "shoag"

-translation.priority.ht:
-  - "de-de"
-  - "es-es"
-  - "fr-fr"
-  - "it-it"
-  - "ja-jp"
-  - "ko-kr"
-  - "ru-ru"
-  - "zh-cn"
-  - "zh-tw"
-translation.priority.mt:
-  - "cs-cz"
-  - "pl-pl"
-  - "pt-br"
-  - "tr-tr"
+manager: "wpickett"
 ---
 # Set not supported at run time
 You tried to set or change a property whose value can only be set at design time.

-## To correct this error
+### To correct this error

 1. Remove the reference to the property from your code.